Last updated: May 4, 2026

 - Ask for the right service path.
 If the senior likely needs nursing-home-level help at home, ask about ARChoices.
 If the senior already has full Medicaid and needs personal care, ask whether state-plan personal care plus IndependentChoices is possible.

 - Push the assessment forward.
-Ask who is handling the functional assessment, whether a DHS nurse is assigned, and what still needs to happen before the person-centered service plan can be written.
+Ask who is handling the functional assessment, whether a DHS nurse is assigned, and what still needs to happen before the service plan can be written.

 - Choose self-direction if direct family pay is the goal.
 If Arkansas approves the service, tell the case team you want IndependentChoices instead of only agency-delivered care.